Read this content. Log in or sign up.

 Fundamental View

-Core profitability had been weak due to Japan’s ultra-low interest rates and growth; that improved post an efficiency drive and a CEO change in April 2020; the bank has the best international margin and benefits from rising domestic interest rates.
+Core profitability had been weak due to Japan’s ultra-low interest rates and growth; that improved post an efficiency drive and a CEO change in April 2020; the bank has improved international margins and benefits from rising domestic interest rates.

 Given its size and systemic importance, MUFG is considered too big to fail, and will be supported by the Japanese government if needed.